-We tend to supply barcodes in EAN-13 format.
+We supply barcodes mainly in EAN-13 format.
 While we can supply in either EAN-13 or UPC-A formats, EAN-13 is more common worldwide.
 The majority of retailers prefer EAN-13.
-In some cases, a retailer may insist on a UPC-A 12 digit barcode.
-Our EAN-13 barcodes are easy to turn into 12 digit barcodes by simply removing the leading ‘0’.
-In this case the barcodes will scan in exactly the same way but the barcode will only have 12 digits, which will work for the retailers system.
+In some cases, a retailer may insist on a UPC-A 12-digit barcode.
+Our EAN-13 barcodes are easy to turn into 12-digit barcodes by simply removing the leading ‘0’.
+In this case, the barcodes will scan in exactly the same way, but the barcode will only have 12 digits, which will work for the retailers’ system.

 Please see below for an example of barcode formats.
 The bars are identical.

 Why this occurs?

-The way a digit is encoded into every barcode is 7 blocks of either white or black making up each digit.
+The way a digit is encoded into every barcode is seven blocks of either white or black making up each digit.
 A full set of digits 0-9 is called a parity.
-Retail barcodes have a minimum of 2 parities one for the left side and one for the right.
+Retail barcodes have a minimum of 2 parities, one for the left side and one for the right.
 This is so they can be scanned upside down and still return the correct number the right way around.

-Originally the 12 digit UPC system was created in the 1970’s by George Laurer.
-These work with 2 different parities; a left side odd parity and a right side even parity (each with 6 digits).
+Originally the 12-digit UPC system was created in the 1970s by George Laurer.
+These work with two different parities; a left-side odd parity and a right-side even parity (each with six digits).

 Later, a 13-digit EAN-13 system was introduced as a superset of the UPC barcodes.
 These were deliberately designed to be used in conjunction with UPC-A barcodes.
 And hence, employed both the left-odd parity and the right-even parity of the UPC barcodes but added an additional parity (a left-even parity) which was to be used on a selection of the left-hand side digits.